 Be friendly and have an elevator speech prepared.
 That way, if you’re nervous, you have something prepared and don’t stare at the recruiter with a deer-in-the-headlights look.

 If you want to stand out and make a lasting impression, an elevator speech will go a long way.
-I suggest making a couple of versions: a 10-second speech and a 30-second speech.
+I suggest making a few versions: a 10-second speech and a 30-second speech.
 Depending on how much time you have with the recruiter — which can be limited based on how long the line is at their booth — you may not get that full 30 seconds with them.

 Here’s an example: